sebhaan/DoEgen/README.md

 </figure>

-Furthermore, multiple other diagnostics plots such as factor-Y correlation and pairwise correlation maps are generated (see [Experiment Result Analysis](#experiment-result-analysis) for more details).
+Furthermore, multiple other diagnostics plots such as factor-Y correlation and pairwise correlation maps with RMSE are generated (see [Experiment Result Analysis](#experiment-result-analysis) for more details).

 Comparison to Other DoE Tools